collectiveai-team/pylint-github-action/README.md

 pip install cookiecutter
 ```

-2. Navigate to your new project directory:
+2. Navigate to your project directory:

 3. Add the following line to your project's README.md: